nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 `
 ```

-What's confusing, and also powerful, about the aboce code snippet is that you have string template **inside** another string template.
+What's confusing, and also powerful, about the above code snippet is that you have string template **inside another string template**.
 That's the true power of the interpolation capability of `${}`.
 You can put any JavaScript expression inside those curly braces.
 The only limitation is that it is a single expression.
 You can't put multiple lines of code inside them. 😢

 ## Conviction Data Provider

 The **`ConvictionProvider`** component will follow the same structure as your **`CriminalProvider`** component.

+> **`glassdale/scripts/convictions/ConvictionProvider.js`**

 ```js
 let convictions = []